 Hepatitis C is a contagious, blood-borne infection that affects the liver.
-It is spread through contact with the blood of someone infected with the Hepatitis C virus.
+It is spread through contact with the blood of someone infected with the hepatitis C virus.
 This can occur through a simple blood transfusion, injection drug use or an organ transplant.
-It also can be spread by non-sterile instruments when getting a tattoo or body piercing; and while rare, through sexual transmission.
+It can also be spread by non-sterile instruments when getting a tattoo or body piercing; and while rare, through sexual transmission.

-The CDC estimates that 3.2 million people in the U.S. have Hepatitis C with approximately 75 percent of those infected being baby boomers born between 1945 and 1965.
-The CDC believes many may have been infected in the 1970s and 1980s when Hepatitis C rates were high.
-In addition, baby boomers may have become infected from contaminated blood used prior to 1992 when comprehensive screening for the Hepatitis C virus was not in place.
+The CDC estimates that 3.2 million people in the U.S. have hepatitis C with approximately 75 percent of those infected being baby boomers born between 1945 and 1965.
+The CDC believes many may have been infected in the 1970s and 1980s when hepatitis C rates were high.
+In addition, baby boomers may have become infected from contaminated blood used prior to 1992 when comprehensive screening for the hepatitis C virus was not in place.

-The CDC recommends testing for Hepatitis C, as early diagnosis and treatment can help prevent liver damage, cirrhosis, liver cancer and other complications.
+The CDC recommends testing for hepatitis C, as early diagnosis and treatment can help prevent liver damage, cirrhosis, liver cancer and other complications.

-Hepatitis C is known as the silent skiller as it may take decades to develop and many people have no symptoms.
+Hepatitis C is known as the silent killer as it may take decades to develop and many people have no symptoms.
 If symptoms such as those listed below do occur, see a healthcare professional as it could be a sign of serious liver damage.